Your value as an SEO comes from your ability to demonstrate your results.

 So, if people continually land on your site and leave as fast as humanly possible, this isn’t going to have a positive effect on your rankings.
 To say the least.

 Bounce rate is another metric that you’ll want to evaluate on a page by page basis.
-This’ll tell you if you have any weak pieces of content or pages that are destroying your overall bounce rate.
+This will tell you if you have any weak pieces of content or pages that are destroying your overall bounce rate.

 Hopefully you didn’t close your Google Analytics report from the previous step, because we’re going to be using that exact same screen to look at bounce rate.

 So, navigate to that same section and you’ll see a column titled Bounce Rate.
-This’ll illuminate how frequently your visitors are landing on your site and immediately hitting the back button.
+This will illuminate how frequently your visitors are landing on your site and immediately hitting the back button.

 To determine whether or not your bounce rate sucks, let’s see how you stack up against others in your niche.
 CustomMediaLabs has found the average bounce rates for the following industries: